techidaily/site-location-fake/source/_posts/a-detailed-guide-on-faking-your-location-in-mozilla-firefox-on-tecno-spark-go-2023-drfone-by-drfone-virtual-android.md

 With GPS and advanced tracking tools, your whereabouts can be easily located all the time.
 With advanced technology and features, spying on your phone has become easier than ever before.
 So, if you are also doubting that your spouse is spying on your phone, you are reading on the right page.

 In the following parts of this writeup, you can learn how to know if someone is spying on your cell phone, how to stop someone from mirroring your phone, and many other related concerns.

-## Part 1: How can I tell if my husband or wife is spying on my Tecno Spark Go (2023)?

-If you are suspecting that your phone is being hacked, several signs will indicate the same.
-So, if you too are looking for ways **how to know if someone is spying on cell phones, check the below-listed signs.**

 <!-- affiliate ads begin -->
 <span id="1975503">